 Advanced Hand Care in Columbus, North Vernon, Seymour & Greensburg

 When you meet with one of our specialty-trained hand care providers, you'll receive a full evaluation.
-This may call for the use of our state-of-the-art, on-site medical imaging, such as X-rays.
+This may call for the use of our state-of-the-art, on-site medical imaging, such as X-rays or MRI scans.
 This allows our doctors to identify the cause of your hand pain.
 Once your doctor knows your condition, your doctor will walk you through your treatment options.

 Sometimes, hand specialists can recommend some treatment options that don't require hand surgery.
 For minor injuries, heat, ice, and compression can all help to alleviate pain.
 Prescribed medication, hand therapy, targeted stretches, and our specialized bracing can also be effective.